Posets arising as 1-skeleta of simple polytopes, the nonrevisiting path conjecture, and poset topology: Further questions and remarks

 The original construction of Francisco Santos in \cite{Sa} of a polytope violating the Hirsch Conjecture was a spindle (see Definition ~\ref{spindle-def}) but was not a simple polytope.
 His presentation for this polytope is essentially as an $H$-polytope, in that he gives the vertices of its dual polytope (from which the bounding hyperplanes of the original polytope may easily be deduced).
 Santos remarks on p.
 389 in \cite{Sa} that determining the vertices of this polytope seems computationally out of reach, which we note also makes determining the undirected graph of the 1-skeleton elusive.
-In particular, this makes the directed graph , $G(P,\bc )$ for any particular choice of $\bc $, also computationally out of reach.
+In particular, this makes the directed graph, $G(P,\bc )$ for any particular choice of $\bc $, also computationally out of reach.
 A second type of computational challenge to thoroughly examining these examples would be the need to consider all possible generic cost vectors $\bc $.
-There are exponentially many orientations on the 1-skeleton graph to consider (as a function of the number of graph edges), though one would only need to consider the ``good orientations'' in the sense of Kalai from \cite{Kalai}.
+There are exponentially many orientations on the 1-skeleton graph to consider (as a function of the number of graph edges), though in principle one would only need to consider the ``good orientations'' in the sense of Kalai from \cite{Kalai}.
 Thus, there are multiple substantial challenges to understanding this example in full, but in any case it will not yield a counterexample to Conjecture ~\ref{main-conj}.

 The later smaller counterexamples of Matschke, Santos, and Weibel to the Hirsch Conjecture appearing in \cite{MSW} are simple polytopes that are spindles.
-All of these known violations to the Hirsch Conjecture result from $d$-polytopes which are spindles with $n$ facets having the property that the known pair of vertices at distance greater than $n-d$ from each other are the two distinguished vertices in the spindle.
+All of these known examples of polytopes violating the Hirsch Conjecture result from $d$-polytopes which are spindles with $n$ facets having the property that the known pair of vertices at distance greater than $n-d$ from each other are the two distinguished vertices in the spindle.
 Our Theorem \ref{santos-okay} shows for these examples where $P$ is a simple spindle that $G(P,\bc )$ is not a Hasse diagram.
 Thus, Theorem ~\ref{santos-okay} shows that these constructions violating the Hirsch Conjecture do not also serve as counterexamples to our Conjecture ~\ref{main-conj}. \end{rk}